(Leto is our 26-lb male Maine Coon cat who watches chick flicks with me and cries at appropriate scenes. He’s very sensitive.)

 Too Tall and Insubordinate To Boot

 After graduating from Smith, Julia’s plan to become a famous novelist didn’t pan out.
 She tried her hand at copywriting in New York for a few months.
-Then she worked in advertising, but was fired for insubordination.
-“And rightly so,” she commented later, but none of her biographies provide the juicy details.
+Then she worked in advertising but was fired for insubordination.
+“And rightly so,” she commented later, but none of her biographies give the juicy details.

 When World War II broke out, Julia applied for the Women’s Air Corps, but they rejected her for being too tall.
 She joined the Office of Strategic Services (now the CIA), hoping to become a spy.
 Her height perhaps went against her again (how can a 6′ tall woman look nondescript?) and she ended up as a file clerk in Ceylon, where she “processed highly secret material from our agents.”

-There she met Paul Child, a member of the chart-making division, but more importantly, an artist and gourmand (or “foodie” as we say now).
+There she met Paul Child, a member of the chart-making division, but more importantly, an artist and gourmand (“foodie” as we say now).
 He sounds like a remarkable person: